 How long does baseboard installation take?

-A single room with 60-80 linear feet typically takes us a full day.
-A whole house might be 2-3 days depending on layout, corner complexity, and whether there's prep work needed.
-We finish with paintable caulk on gaps and nail holes, but you can paint the day after, once caulk dries.
+A single room with 60 80 linear feet typically takes a full day.
+A whole house might be 2 3 days depending on layout, corner complexity, and prep work.
+We finish with paintable caulk on gaps and nail holes.
+You can paint the day after caulk dries.

 Do you remove and replace existing baseboards, or just install new ones?

 We do both.
-If your baseboards are damaged or you want to change the look, we remove the old ones, patch the wall if needed, and install new.
+If your baseboards are damaged or you want a different look, we remove the old ones, patch the wall if needed, and install new.
 Removal is usually faster than installation.
-If your existing baseboards are fine and you just have gaps or damage in spots, we assess what makes sense — sometimes a targeted repair is better than a full replacement.
+If existing baseboards are fine and you just have gaps or damage in spots, we figure out what makes sense.
+Sometimes a targeted repair beats a full replacement.

 What's the price range for baseboard installation in Tempe?

 It varies by material, linear footage, and room condition.
 Installed baseboard typically runs $8 to $15 per linear foot for labor plus material.
-A room with 80 linear feet might be $800 to $1,200 installed.
-We give a detailed quote based on what we see — not an estimate with surprises.
+An 80-linear-foot room might be $800 to $1,200 installed.
+We provide a detailed quote based on what we see no surprises.

 Get Your Baseboards Done Right

-If your Tempe home or rental property needs baseboard installation or repair, reach out.
-We'll come look at the space, tell you what we see, and give you a price.
-No sales pitch, no upsell — just straightforward handyman work.
-Book online or use our contact form to get started.
+If your Tempe home or rental property needs baseboard installation or repair, call us.
+We'll look at the space, tell you what we find, and give you a price.
+No pitch, no upsell.
+Just straightforward handyman work.
+Book online to get started.
 We're based in the East Valley and typically schedule appointments within a week or two.